 Complicated arrays of information can be transformed into beautiful, interactive tools when the relevant data is handled with care and consideration; shifting the perception from perplexing to intuitive.
 Smart use of data visualisation and interactive infographics provide users with lots of dynamic feedback while reducing their cognitive load.
 This can be particularly true when considering the advantages of augmented reality in the industrial context.
 By removing complexity and presenting the most meaningful data in a clear and concise manner, you achieve greater user engagement and build innovative differentiation into your service.

 The industry is slow in harnessing the value of design, meaning now is the time to leapfrog the competition.
 Making design both strategic and actionable can provide better customer experiences, optimise efficiencies, reduce costs and build market recognition.
 When developing new Human Machine Interfaces think holistically about all the user touchpoints.
 Find insights from the operators on the front line that lead to dramatic optimisation.
 Innovate with data by removing complexity and being smart about how users interact with it.
-Focusing on these three design practices will set the solid foundation for growth and progress.
+Focusing on these design practices will set the solid foundation for growth and innovation.